Get involved

 How you can be involved in refreshing The New Zealand Curriculum

-Since the Curriculum Refresh programme began in 2021, we have asked for and incorporated feedback from the sector, ākonga and their whānau, communities, and a wide range of interested organisations and communities.
+Since the Curriculum Refresh programme began in 2021, we have asked for and incorporated feedback from the sector, students, whānau, communities, and a wide range of interested organisations and communities.

 Your feedback continues to be important to us as our mahi progresses.
-As each learning area is refreshed, it goes through design, feedback and implementation phases.

 Who we work with